Aditya-11/STM32-Bluetooth-Based-Home-Automation/README.md

 1. LM-35 -> temperature sensor
 2. LDR -> Light brightness in a room
-3. PIR -> To detect presence of someone inside a room
+3. PIR -> To detect presence of someone inside a room , used gpio_10 from getting high/low input

 # Outputs